 Change plan settings

-3. On the next screen, click Change advanced power settings.
+3. Click Change advanced power settings.

 Change advanced power settings

-4. In Advanced Power Settings, find and expand the Hibernate after.
+4. Find and expand the Hibernate after.

 expand the Hibernate after

-7. Prevent Sleep Mode from Windows Registry
+7. Prevent Sleep Mode from the Windows Registry

 Registry Editor

-2. When the Registry Editor opens, navigate to the following path:
+2. Navigate to the following path:

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Power\PowerSettings\238c9fa8-0aad-41ed-83f4-97be242c8f20\7bc4a2f9-d8fc-4469-b07b-33eb785aaca0